Isaac Shoshan: In the Mossad

 In 1966 Shoshan was transferred to the Mossad, where he held a series of operational and administrative duties.
 He was involved in numerous operations, most of which are still classified.
 For a period of 10 years he headed the special unit for assisting Jewish communities in enemy countries and covertly facilitating their repatriation to Israel.

 In 1969 he initiated "Operation Melet", also nicknamed "operation Shoshan", intended to rescue youngsters of the Syrian Jewish community, who under Syrian law were strictly forbidden from leaving the country, and safely bring them to Israel.
 Using his thorough acquaintance with Syria and Lebanon, as well as his espionage experience and contacts, Shoshan had devised a plan by which these youngsters were smuggled across the border to Lebanon; from Beirut shore, Mossad agents would sneak them onto the boat of a local Lebanese collaborator, that delivered them onwards to an Israeli Navy vessel awaiting in the Mediterranean.
 Once the system was well established, also entire families, including small children, were smuggled across.
 The operation continued until 1973, delivering by sea a total of 750 people from Syria via Lebanon to Israel.

 Once the sea route was exhausted, Shoshan and his Mossad comrades continued to devise creative ways to smuggle out the remainder of the Syrian Jewish community, including a daring airlift of 100 Jews from Lebanon to Israel, and later a route across the Syrian-Turkish border.
 Eventually, the vast majority of Syrian Jewry was rescued and arrived at safe haven.

 Retirement

 Shoshan officially retired from the Mossad in 1982, however for many years he continued his affiliation with the Organization and volunteered to advise, instruct and lecture to trainees and cadets.

 In 1990 he published, together with his former trainee and comrade Rafi Sutton, a book of memoirs Men of Secrets, Men of Mystery: Tales of Israeli Intelligence Behind Enemy Lines.

-In 2016 he published another book Pitgam Yashan Noshan, a collection of Arabic folk fables and idioms translated to Hebrew.
+In 2016 he published another book Pitgam Yashan Shoshan, a collection of Arabic folk fables and idioms translated to Hebrew.

 He lived modestly and out of the public eye in Bat Yam in the southern outskirts of Tel Aviv, and died in 2020 at the age of 96.